-To enable APAS, go to DJI Fly and select > Safety > Bypass.
+To enable APAS, open DJI Fly, enter System Settings, then Safety, and enable APAS by selecting Bypass.
 Select Normal or Nifty mode when using Bypass.
 Nifty mode, the aircraft can fly faster, smoother, and closer to obstacles obtaining better footage while avoiding obstacles.
 Meanwhile, the risk of crashing with the obstacles increases.
 Fly with caution.